 The District follows the modified accrual basis of accounting in its treatment of leases and SBITAs.
-Agreements are evaluated regarding the lease term, payments, and discount rates as well as materiality to the District's financial positions.
-The District's capitalization threshold for recognition of leases and SBITAs is \$10,000.
+Agreements are evaluated regarding the lease term, payments, and discount rates as well as materiality to the District's financial position.
+School Districts may establish a liability threshold for reporting SBITAs that are deemed de minimis when compared to the district's financial capacity.
+This threshold defines the dollar amount at which a SBITA with a maximum possible term of more than one year will be classified as a liability.
+Based on these guidelines the District has set the capitalization threshold for recognition of leases and SBITAs as 1% of prior year expenditures.
 Arrangements that are considered short term or do not meet capitalization thresholds are treated as revenues and expenditures in the current year.